stefleon33/Fetch-the-Facts/README.md

 ## What I learned

-This project increased my confidence in calling apis and then displaying them on a webpage using a list format.
+This project increased my confidence in calling apis and then displaying them on a webpage using a card format.
 It also refreshed my memory in creating and linking multiple pages within a home page.

 ## Author